Ciprofloxacin (Oral route)

 You may store the oral liquid at room temperature or in the refrigerator.
 Do not freeze the bottle.
-Do not keep the oral liquid for more than 14 days.
+Do not keep the mixed oral liquid for more than 14 days.
 Throw away any unused liquid after 14 days.

 Precautions While Using This Medicine:

 It is very important that your doctor check your or your child's progress while you are using this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.
 Blood and urine tests may be needed to check for unwanted effects.

 If your or your child's symptoms do not improve within a few days, or if they become worse, check with your doctor.

 Do not use this medicine if you are also taking tizanidine (Zanaflex®).
 Tell your doctor if you or your child are also using theophylline (Theo-Dur®) or other products that contain caffeine (eg, coffee, soda, chocolate).
 Using these medicines together may increase risks for more serious side effects.